niladrisgithub/musicaltrivia/README.md

 ## Future Enhancements
 One thing to change for the future is to have the multiple choice elements mixed around instead of the correct answer being listed in the same spot for each question.
+Another element to work on for the future, is to have a question card disappear after the user has answered the question correctly.